xinqiu/xinqiu.github.io/timeline/index.md

 	│   │
 	│   ├──Coding Everday
 	│   │        ├─C++ Primer Plus
-	│   │        ├─Data Structures and
-	│   │        │   └─Algorithm Analysis in C
-	│   │        ├─A Byte of Python
+	│   │        ├─Data Structures and Algorithm Analysis in C │   │        ├─A Byte of Python
 	│   │        ├─
 	│   │        │